nwo-strap/gamebus-fhir-layer/docs/source/dev2_build_gw_engine.rst

    This Go file can be updated to add other export functions.

 - `Dockerfile`_
-   It's Doclerfile to a build docker image of the mapping engine.
+  The dockerfile to build a docker image of the mapping engine.

 .. _Google Whistle (GW): https://github.com/nwo-strap/healthcare-data-harmonization